steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

 #### Q7: What operational events will you have as a team?

 Describe meetings (and other events) you are planning to have.
  * When and where?
 Recurring or ad hoc?
 In-person or online?
  * What's the purpose of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
  * You must have at least 2 meetings with your project partner (if you have one).
 Describe them here:
+ 30 minute phone call
    * What did you discuss during the meetings?
    * What were the outcomes of each meeting?
    * You must provide meeting minutes.
    * You must have a regular meeting schedule established by the second meeting.

 #### Q8: What artifacts will you use to self-organize?

 List/describe the artifacts you will produce in order to organize your team.